The Mat-Su Health Foundation (MSHF) is currently offering two different funding programs related to the COVID-19 pandemic.

 Please review details of the programs below and note that each has its own guidelines and application.

-Applications are now open for new COVID-19 behavioral health recovery funding for projects that respond to specific recommendations and data in the Mat-Su COVID-19 Related Behavioral Health Needs Report.
+Applications remain open for COVID-19 behavioral health response funding for needs that respond to specific recommendations and data in the Mat-Su COVID-19 Related Behavioral Health Needs Report.
 Interested and eligible organizations can submit a project pitch here.
 If you have questions and need additional assistance, please contact a program officer.

 Among the report’s recommendations that MSHF is interested in supporting through funding to community partners are the following: